*This post may contain affiliate links to products we recommend and happily use.*

 - Item placement.
 Does a cookie display really belong in the milk department?
 It does if it prompts you to buy cookies to have with your milk.

-Grocery stores are adding more and more ways to entice you into spending money and add items to your cart.
+Grocery stores are adding more and more ways to entice you into spending money.

 The one that gets me is placing children’s books and toy cars on the ends of aisle.

-I have added a few books to my grocery buggy over the years but I can say at least we read and enjoyed them.
+I have added a few books to my grocery buggy over the years.
 What have you added to your cart that wasn’t on your list?

 How to lower your grocery bill and start saving money.

-You can save money at the grocery store.
-In fact you can lower your grocery bill by a quarter if not a half if you shop with a plan and learn a few great saving tips.
+You can lower your grocery bill by a quarter if not a half if you shop with a plan and learn a few great money saving tips.

 10 Ways To Lower Your Grocery Budget: